Comprehensive Checkup & Cleaning

 A Conversation with Dr. Kelly Wang

 In dentistry, prevention is always better than cure.
-However, one in three Americans and one in two Taiwanese fail to see a dentist each year, even though regular dental checkups and good oral hygiene can prevent most dental diseases.
+However, 1 in 3 Americans and 1 in 2 Taiwanese fail to see a dentist each year, even though regular dental checkups and good oral hygiene can prevent most dental diseases.
 Many preventable dental problems remain asymptomatic until it has reached a progressive stage requiring lengthy treatments.
 This is why comprehensive check up is very important because it helps to keep your teeth and gums healthy and prevent a lot of needless problems down the road.
 The ADA recommends getting regular dental visits at least every 3 to 6 months.

 How important is Oral and Dental Health?